Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/current-status.md

 ---

 The EOP initiative is currently being incubated and led by a dedicated delivery team within Greater Wellington.
-This team consists of a Product Owner and Data and Software Engineers, and is working closely with subject matter experts from Greater Wellington and other councils.
+This team consists of a Product Owner and Data/Software Engineers, and is working closely with subject-matter experts from Greater Wellington and other councils.

 The team has been operational since late 2022, and progress to date includes: